i2Coalition Member Spotlight: Heficed

 H: In general, we’re still cloud and dedicated server providers but we’ve realized our uniqueness is IP addresses and our customers know us for our expertise in this industry.
 We decided to take it to address in general as our key service and develop it as far as we can.
 We started with the IP address management platform where companies can easily register and get IP addresses in minutes.

-We continue to offer infrastructure and advanced network engineering services, however, we emphasise the benefits of our IP address provisioning, which is particularly relevant to companies in the VPN, cyber security, business intelligence and hosting sectors.
+We continue to offer infrastructure and advanced network engineering services.
+However, we emphasize the benefits of our IP address provisioning, which is particularly relevant to companies in the VPN, cyber security, business intelligence and hosting sectors.

 The platform is in direct response to our customer needs, and customers can easily access all our services on it.